-Agencies are required to balance their budget requests to activities in order for policy makers to evaluate a complete activity view of the budget.
+Agencies are required to balance their budget requests to activities so policy makers can evaluate a complete activity view of the budget.
 To prepare this view, agencies must:

 - Allocate the maintenance level (ML) subtotal to activities.
-The ML subtotal includes the sum of: - " current biennium (i.e., top line) - " total of carry-forward level (CFL) adjustments, and - " total of ML adjustments - Allocate and prioritize each individual policy level (PL) decision package (DP) to activities.
+The ML subtotal includes the sum of: - current biennium (i.e., top line) - + total of carry-forward level (CFL) adjustments, and - total of ML adjustments - Allocate and prioritize each individual policy level (PL) decision package (DP) to activities.